Jtse905/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We then will add permissions to the file.
 Click on "Add" in the "Advanced Security Settings" window.
 Towards the top click "Select a principle".
 Select the open window in the "Enter the object name to select" window.
 Type "everyone" to give everyone on the system permissions to this file, this setup is only for lab simulation.
 We would NOT do this in a real life scenario.
 With everyone typed in, click "check names".
 After, click okay.
-You may exit each window and open the osTicket web browser tab.
+You may exit each window and open the osTicket web browser tab, click continue.
 </p>
 <br />